The Personal OS I run every day.

 Rob

 P.S.— If you're sitting on the fence: the install takes one session.
-The setup takes 7 questions.
-The first skill you make for yourself takes 60 seconds.
-The thing that took me 8 months was figuring out what the system shouldbe.
-You're skipping all of that.
+The setup is chatting with an AI for a few questions.
+The thing that took me 8 months was figuring out what the system should be.
+Simple enough to be easily-understood.
+Flexible enough for anyone's needs.
+Powerful enough to create real value.
+You're skipping all of that experimentation and tinkering.
 That's the trade.